- Date12 Mar 2023

 The timing of the two main swims means that swimmers can challenge themselves by doing both swims, and parents can join the 1.2km swim with their children.

-Designed for the whole family, the 1.2km swim starts at the northern end of the beach, heading out through the break, before making a turn towards the southern headland, and then back north towards the surf lifesaving clubhouse on the beach.
+Designed for the whole family, the 1.2km swim starts at the northern end of Avalon Beach, heading out through the 'Avalon Express' rip, before making a turn towards the southern headland, and then back north towards the surf lifesaving clubhouse on the beach.

 The shore dump on the way out and back in can be a bit tricky at times, but once you're out past the break, Avalon offers one of the most scenic swims between the two headlands.